 The only way to detect eye diseases is by having comprehensive eye exams.
 Regular eye exams allow your optometrist to identify and track subtle changes in your eye health and vision that may be indicators of eye problems.
+We offer Optical Coherence Tomography (OCT) testing, this is a non-invasive diagnostic instrument that is used to detect problems in the eye prior to any symptoms being present.
 Once your optometrist has detected an eye disease, they can begin treatment right away, minimizing and even preventing permanent vision loss.

 Your vision is one of your most valuable assets.
 Don’t put it at risk.

 Most spots and floaters are normal and are caused by bits of protein and other tissue moving in the clear, gel-like material (vitreous) that fills the inside of our eyes.
 As we age, the vitreous becomes more fluid, allowing floaters to move around more easily and making them more noticeable.